ashmchiu/cs184-final-proj-writeup/index.md

 #### OpenVDB
 When attempting to generate meshes for surface reconstruction from particles in OpenVDB, we struggled a great deal with installation problems as all four had hours of compilation errors and package issues in installation.
-Beyond this, there was limited documentation, etc. etc.
+We are really thankful to the two TAs that were able to help us get this package installed and working on our machines.
+Beyond this, there was limited documentation online regarding using OpenVDB as a method of converting particle positions directly to a mesh.
+We used a lot of trial and error to see which methods of OpenVDB could be used in getting us to our goal.

-[TODO: RAYMOND & EMAN WRITE]
+To get the meshes to output using OpenVDB, we first had to convert our particles to a custom `MyParticle` struct, which we defined to store the position, velocity, and radius of the particle.
+We then constructed a grid using the OpenVDB `createLevelSet`.
+Next, we `raster`ed to set the grain size, and initialize the particles into spheres for our grid.
+Finally, we used `VolumeToMesh` to get a `.obj` mesh file from our grid, importing these files into Blender, and stitching using [Stop-Motion-Obj](https://github.com/neverhood311/Stop-motion-OBJ).

-[TALK ABOUT INSTALLATION PROBLEMS, LIMITED DOCUMENTATION, CONVERTING FROM POINTS TO VOLUME TO MESH]
+We found the animation to be a lot more smooth with this method, as all the particles remained connected during the animation, much like real honey would while being dropped onto a sphere.
+Generating the obj files was relatively quick as well, which allowed us to perform parameter-tuning a lot easier.

 #### Metaballs
 Our last attempt at "surface reconstruction" was to script the particle positions at each 16-32 timesteps to each represent a Metaball, using the `bpy` Blender Python package.
 The most we could render was approximately 3k particles, hence why we were unable to render our SPH simulation using Metaballs.